 The Gig Economy

-The "gig economy" is a relatively recent term coined to describe a range of working arrangements that have previously been denoted as precarious, flexible and contingent.
-Borrowed from musicians, a…
+The Gig Economy The "gig economy" is a relatively recent term coined to describe a range of working arrangements that have previously been denoted as precarious, flexible and contingent.
+In 2016, an…

 Specifikacia The Gig Economy